SacredWizard/React-Native-Social-Login/README.md

 Clone the repo, install create-react-native
 You can use Yarn or npm commands

+Use your FB and Google App IDs in services/SocialLogin.js

 Once you clone this repo if you want to use yarn then hit yarn install && yarn start

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).